-Tick to confirm that you have completed the actions stated in this stage Stage 8 Tick if not applicable Change of circumstances The Lambeth School Admissions Team will consider your application using the details you provide on your form.
-If you move address you must inform the School Admissions Team of your new address, the date of the move and provide new proof of address documents as soon as possible after the date of the move so we are able to contact you if we need further information or to communicate the outcome of your application.
+Tick to confirm that you have completed the actions stated in this stage

+Stage 8 Change of circumstances

+The Lambeth School Admissions Team will consider your application using the details you provide on your form.

+If you move address you must inform the School Admissions Team of your new address, the date of the move and provide new proof of address documents as soon as possible after the date of the move so we are able to contact vou if we need further information or to communicate the outcome of your application.
 A change of address form can be found on our webpage.
 You also need to inform us in writing if you have a change of medical circumstances or a sibling starts at a preferred school.

 Please note that changes to preferences after the deadline for on time applications are not permitted.

-If you inform your council of your change of address before 9 December 2021, the School Admissions Team will be able to take this into account when preferences are being considered.
+If you inform your council of your change of address before 9 December 2021. the School Admissions Team will be able to take this into account when preferences are being considered.
 If you change your address after 9 December 2021 and this means that you wish to change your preferences you will need to contact the council to find out what to do next.

-Tick to confirm that you have completed the actions stated in this stage Tick if not applicable
+Tick to confirm that you have completed the actions stated in this stage

-Stage 9 National Offer Day - Tuesday 1 March 2022 If you applied online and signed up to text messages you will receive an email and text message on the evening of 1 March 2022 informing you to log in to your admissions account and view the official outcome of the application.
+Stage 9 National Offer Day -Tuesday 1 March 2022

+If you applied online and signed up to text messages you will receive an email and text message on the evening of 1 March 2022 informing you to log in to your admissions account and view the official outcome of the application.

 Only if you applied using a paper CAF will an outcome notification letter be posted out first class post on 1 March 2022.
 Details of what you can do next if eg. your child was not offered your first preference, will be on the secondary transfer page via lambeth.gov/admissions and included with any letter sent.
 Some schools may also send their own offers letters to parents/carers after 1 March 2022.
 Responses to those letters should be made according to the school's directions.

 Your child will be offered the single highest preference possible on the CAF.
 For the example shown on the next page, the child's third preference was offered as they were not ranked high enough by the school's admissions authority to be offered the first or second preference.

 Although the child could have been offered their fourth or fifth, these were not offered as the higher third preference could be offered.

-Preference Status meanings Offered This is the school your child has been made an offer to attend.
+Preference Status meanings